 The best part of this book are the F.A.R.T.s found all over.
-Yep, that’s right, there are F.A.R.T.s in this book, better known as “Facts and Random Thoughts”.
-These little tidbits of information usually inform the reader about certain celestial objects and occurrences, like the Messier Objects, or just some thoughts that Julian was having, usually related to space.
+Yep, that’s right, there are F.A.R.T.s in this book, better known as “Facts and Random Thoughts.”
+These little tidbits of information inform the reader about celestial objects and occurrences, like the Messier Objects, or just Julian’s thoughts about space.

 This book is a great read.
 It has a thrilling plot that made me laugh, and the twist at the end left me completely in shock.
 This book made me realize that there is more connecting us than we realize and that there truly is magic in the universe – we just have to believe in it.
 The seamless way this book portrays LGBTQ people was excellent.
 I would definitely recommend The Incredible Magic of Being to